FAQs for Current Law Students

 How do I make sure my work will be counted toward total hours for awards and other recognition?

 All pro bono work must be

-- Approved in advance by the Director of Pro Bono and Community Engagement
+- Approved in advance by the Director of the Public Service and Pro Bono Program

 - Supervised by a licensed attorney